 Maulden Wood is an attractive mix of semi-natural broadleaf woodland, acidic grassland and conifer plantations.

 Adjacent to the wood is Deadman's Hill lay by, an infamous spot, much frequented by truck drivers.
 Katie's mobile cafe serves hungry truckers and woodland visitors most weekdays.
-The lay by is potholed and muddy, but gives quick and easy access to one of Bedfordshire's countryside jewels, Maulden Wood.
+The layby is uneven in place, with potholes, but gives quick and easy access to one of Bedfordshire's countryside jewels, Maulden Wood.
 Trails and hard rides radiate out from the gateway in the lay by.

 What do other visitors say?